emilleishida/MLSNeSpectra/pipeline/HOW_TO_USE_CONFIG/README.md

 to the reduced data.
 The default color scheme is according to each parent cluster.

 	LABELS_DATA_EXTERNAL		= 'path/external_labels.dat'

+### External data for ploting spectra
+Add this ONLY if you want to use a external data source of the sprectra for the plotting, if you want to use the data from the pipeline leave it commented.

+	SPECTRAL_DATA_EXTERNAL		= 'path/external_spectra.dat'

 ## Advanced plotting
 If you want other options, there are a few available using keys in the terminal when executing the **PLOT** and **PLOT_SPECS** commands.